Oldsmobile Limited: History

 It was used in a race against the 20th Century Limited train from Albany to New York City and a painting was created depicting the race, with the car winning the race.

 For 1911, the improved Series 27 engine displacement increased to 11569 cc with the same wheelbases offered and bodystyles.
 1912 was the last year of production where it was called the Series 33, and the shorter wheelbase was no longer offered.
 More than 800 vehicles were produced between 1910 and 1912.
 The car was positioned as a competitor to many large European luxury marques such as Lorraine-Dietrich, Brasier, Delaunay-Belleville, Panhard & Levassor, Mercedes-Benz, Rolls-Royce, Renault, and D. Napier & Son.
-Sales were affected by the fact that Oldsmobile also built the relatively tiny Oldsmobile Curved Dash.
+Sales were affected by the fact that Oldsmobile had previously also built the relatively tiny Oldsmobile Curved Dash.